Contact us for more information

 Talent and human capital: the challenge of specialisation

 The growth of the semiconductor industry in Portugal faces a structural challenge: the shortage of specialised talent.
-It is estimated that the European industry will need 15,000 new qualified professionals in the coming years.
+It is estimated that the European industry will need 15,000 new qualified professionals in the coming years to respond to the investments of the EU Chips Act.
+In Portugal, although the number of graduates in areas such as electronics, physics, and nanotechnology has grown in the last five years, there is a gap in specific skills for semiconductor design and manufacturing.

-The National Strategy for Semiconductors foresees an increased focus on specialisation courses and talent exchange.
-Portugal's policy of openness to international talent is seen as a positive factor for maintaining and growing the R&D operations of global companies.
+The National Strategy for Semiconductors foresees an increased focus on specialisation courses and talent exchange (PhDs and researchers) in critical areas.
+Portugal's policy of openness to international talent is seen as a positive factor for maintaining and growing R&D operations of global companies like Synopsys, which has engineering centres in Porto and Lisbon.

 International partnerships and academic cooperation

 Cooperation with leading countries, such as South Korea, has been identified as strategic for the Portuguese ecosystem.
-New partnerships between educational institutions aim at the exchange of technical knowledge and the training of human resources in microelectronics, essential for executing cutting-edge projects.
+New partnerships between Portuguese and Korean educational institutions aim at the exchange of technical knowledge and the training of human resources in microelectronics.
+This capacity-building effort is essential to ensure that the financial investment foreseen in Ordinance no. 444/2025/1 is accompanied by a workforce capable of executing projects at the technological vanguard.

 Implications for the industrial and vertical sector

 The impact of Ordinance no. 444/2025/1 extends far beyond chip manufacturers.
-Several sectors are direct beneficiaries:
+Sectors such as automotive, telecommunications, defence, and health are direct beneficiaries of innovation in microelectronics.

 • Automotive: Development of new sensors and power control chips for autonomous and electric vehicles.